diti223/LemonCalories/README.md

-# 🍋 Lemon Calories - AI Recipe Nutrition Analysis
+# Lemon Macros Landing Page

 Transform any recipe into detailed nutrition data with AI-powered analysis.
 From messy ingredient lists to precise macro breakdowns in seconds.